kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_settings.md

 - **Coordinate format**: The format to display geographic coordinates.
 - **Location share map**: The link to use when sharing a location.
 - **Use 24-hour format**: Whether to use a 24-hour clock.
-- **Add leading zero to time**: Whether to add a leading zero to the time (ex.
-01:00 instead of 1:00).
+- **Add leading zero to time**: Whether to add a leading zero to the time (for example, 01:00 instead of 1:00).

 ## Sensors > Compass
 Compass settings can be found in Trail Sense Settings > Sensors > Compass.
 Some devices may not have a compass sensor, but you will still be able to set declination.